|Animal Control Division

 - Proof of rabies vaccination, as required by both the State of Nevada and Title Six of the North Las Vegas Municipal Code, and must be provided prior to issuance of the license.

-- Pet licenses are available at the Lied Animal Shelter or the North Las Vegas Animal Control Division.
+- Pet licenses are available at the Animal Foundation Shelter, the North Las Vegas Animal Control Division or on line.

 To license your pet by mail: Click here for a North Las Vegas Pet License Form

 Para obtener una licencia de mascotas por correo: Haga click aquí para un Formulario de Licencia de Mascotas de North Las Vegas

 To license your pet on-line: Licensepet.com/northlasvegas

 North Las Vegas Municipal Code pertaining to 06.08.120 Animal Waste, Odor and Noise

 We check the welfare of the animal to make sure it is not in pain or suffering.
 If the animal's welfare is in good condition, The Officer advises the dog owner of the complaint and ask that they monitor their dog’s behavior to control the dog’s barking.